The WHS Safe Care Commitment

 WHS is committed to keeping you safe.
 When you visit our facilities we are providing:

-Safe Arrival Screenings and Check
+Safe Arrival Check-In

 In the event that we require you to fill in information on paper, anything touched including ink pens, clipboards and other materials are thoroughly disinfected in-between each use.

-Safe Lobbies and Waiting
+Safe Lobbies and Waiting Areas

 For your safety, the lobbies and common areas in our emergency departments, hospitals, outpatient centers and physician offices are cleaned and disinfected frequently throughout the day.
 These include high-touch areas such as elevator buttons, doors, tables, chairs, touch screens and counter tops.